 An original tale about time travel, true love and the importance of family.

-About Time Official Trailer #1 (2013) – Rachel McAdams Movie HD, Movieclips Trailers, http://www.youtube.com
+About Time Official Trailer #1 (2013) – Rachel McAdams Movie HD, Movieclips Trailers and pictures from Universal Pictures

-So Rachel McAdams is to time travelling films, what Matt Damon is to being rescued..
-In three of her movies – as mentioned previously. she falls in love with a man, not just any man but a time travelling one.
-In three of Damon’s films he needs rescued The Martian (2015), Interstellar (2014) and Saving Private Ryan (2014).
-So if this acting duo got together on-screen, we’d have a time travelling Damon needing rescued by his loved up wife…who judging from her portrayal of a loving, supportive girl in this movie Rachel McAdams has proved with this timely performance.
+In three of her movies – as mentioned previously. she falls in love with a man, not just any man but a time-travelling one.
+But judging from her portrayal of a loving, supportive girl in this movie Rachel McAdams has proved this is her kinda role with this timely performance.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦/10

 Handsqueeze Rating: 🙂 🙂 🙂🙂 🙂 🙂 /10

 This film was reviewed for the O’ Canada!
 Blogathon run by Ruth of Silver Screenings and Kristina of Speakeasy.
 Other reviews on this site with this cast include Starter for 10 (Lindsay Duncan) and Gleeson stars in Star Wars VII The Force Awakens and Ex Machina.
 Rachel McAdams stars in The Time Traveler’s Wife and The Notebook.
 Tom Holland in Bohemian Rhapsody.
 Bill Nighy stars in Hot Fuzz and Canterbury Tales.
 Vanessa Kirby in The Crown.